Every NBA Team's Biggest Flaw as Training Camps Open

 Portland Trail Blazers: Overreliance on Difficult Shots

 The Pelicans exposed the Blazers offense during last season's first-round sweep.
 They went at Damian Lillard and CJ McCollum.
 Jrue Holiday barely gave Lillard room to turn his head.
-Portland needed others to make plays, and aside from Al-Farouq Aminu, no one did.
+Portland needed others to make plays.
+Aside from Al-Farouq Aminu, no one did.

 It shouldn't have come as a surprise.
 The Blazers depend on Lillard and McCollum to a fault.
 Only the Rockets attempted a greater share of their shots after seven or more dribbles, and just six teams relied on heavily contested looks more frequently.